brayden-s-haws/no_code_forecasting/README.md

 The app is hosted on [Hex](https://hex.tech) and your can test it for yourself at this [link](https://app.hex.tech/455658aa-ee04-480f-945a-3fd455933fa2/app/6356acb1-2d8d-4f12-96a9-376dac1bb85e/latest).

+The code for this is available in two forms:
+* A jupyter notebook file that you can run on the configuration of your choice
+* A xml file that is meant for importing into Hex

 # Roadmap
 Currently there are a limited number of datasets available.
 The code is written in a manner to handle any dataset with at least one series of values and a corresponding series of dates.
 I would like to add a way for users to be able to upload their own dataset and run forecasts in it.